Tuesday, November 3

-Kurt Bayer, Senior research associate, wiiw
+Kurt Bayer, Senior Research Associate, wiiw

-The webinar will be held in English, with simultaneous translation into Russian.
+It was held in English, with simultaneous translation into Russian.

 Hervé Joly, JVI Director opened the webinar; moderation was provided by Barbara Dutzler, Senior Economist.